-If you have found a swan and are worried about its condition / location - or a cygnet that is in distress or has been abandoned - please call us on 01753 859397.
+If you have found a swan and are worried about its condition / location - or a juvenile/cygnet that is in distress or has been abandoned - please call us on

-Please click here to view our rescue area - it's a 50km radius from our Treatment HQ in Eton, Berkshire and covers Reading to the west, Luton to the north, Greenwich to the east and Farnham to the south.
+Our rescue area is a 50km radius from our Treatment HQ in Eton, Berkshire and covers Newbury to the west, Rickmansworth to the north, Staines-upon-Thames to the east and Farnham to the south.
 For rescues outside of this area, please visit the Help Wildlife website.

 The following information should assist you if you come across a swan that you believe to be injured or unwell.

 We encourage members of the public to take photographs/videos of any noticeable injuries or concerns as this can help us to identify the best course of action.
-Please email them to firstname.lastname@example.org or call us on our mainline and we can provide a direct mobile number to send through any images if required.
+Please email them to firstname.lastname@example.org or call us on the number above and we can provide a direct mobile number to send through any images if required.